catb00mer/fluffer/readme.md

 * [`Client::ident_name`] returns the first entry in the certificate's `subject_name` field.
 This can be used to provide temporary usernames, or just to say hello.
-* [`Client::ident_name`] returns the first entry in the certificate's `subject_name` field.
-This can be used to provide temporary usernames, or just to say hello.
+* [`Client::ident_expired`] returns true if there's no certificate, or if the client's certificate is invalid/expired.

 ## 🥴 Parameters and Input
 Queries in Gemini aren't one-to-one with HTTP.